juga0/torguts/03-modules.md

 to the same nodes, and yields them in a useful order.

 `dirvote.c`
-: Implements the directory voting algoritms that authorities use.
+: Implements the directory voting algorithms that authorities use.

 `keypin.c`
 : Implements a persistent key-pinning mechanism to tie RSA1024